Karin Karlsbro

 Karin Sonja Charlotta Karlsbro (born 23 September 1970) is a Swedish politician of the Liberals.
+Since 2019, Karlsbro has served as a Member of the European Parliament.

+In the European Parliament, Karlsbro belongs to the centrist-liberal political group Renew Europe.
+She is Vice-Chair of the Committee on International Trade (INTA) and a substitute member of both the Committee on the Environment (ENVI) and the Committee on Fisheries (PECH).
+During the 2024–2029 term, Karlsbro serves as the European Parliament’s rapporteur (lead negotiator) on all matters related to financial support for Ukraine and EU–Ukraine trade relations.
+For example, she led the negotiations on transferring the windfall profits from the frozen Russian assets to Ukraine.
+According to a summary by Europaportalen, during her first term (2019–2024), Karlsbro was ranked as the most active Swedish Member of the European Parliament.

 Education

-Karlsbro protested against France's atomic bomb tests on the islands of the South Pacific in her youth.
-She holds a law degree from Stockholm University and has studied at the London School of Economics and Political Science (LSE).
+Karlsbro holds a law degree from Stockholm University and has studied at the London School of Economics and Political Science (LSE).

 Career

 Karlsbro served as the chairman of the Liberal Youth of Sweden between 1995 and 1997.
 Between 2000 and 2006, she was the administrative director at the Parliament Office of the Liberal People's Party (now the Liberals).
 From 2006 to 2010, she worked as the chief of staff for Nyamko Sabuni, then Sweden's Minister for Integration and Gender Equality.

 Karlsbro has held a number of political offices in Stockholm and most recently she has served as the group leader in Norrtälje between 2014 and 2018.

-She served a Deputy Cabinet Member of the Riksdag between 29 September 2014 until 3 October 2014 and is the number one Deputy Member for the Liberals.
-Since Februari 2012 she has been the president for the network Green Liberals.
+She served a Deputy Cabinet Member of the Riksdag between 29 September 2014 until 3 October 2014.

-In her professional life, Karlsbro has worked as a consultant in her own company and as a sustainability expert at the PR firm Grayling and is since September 2015 Chief Sustainability Officer at Fastighetsägarna Stockholm.
+In her professional life, Karlsbro has worked as a consultant in her own company and as a sustainability expert at the PR firm Grayling and between 2015-2019 as Chief Sustainability Officer at Fastighetsägarna Stockholm.